MetaVoidTeam/Manga-Download-Bot/README.md

-# Manga-Download-Bot
+# About
-Telegram Manga Download From MetaVoid Api
+Manga Download PDF Bot From Metavoid API